creativity-robotics/creativity-robotics.github.io/index.md

 We are excited to announce that **Professor Todd Lubart** will be our keynote speaker for the workshop.

-## The 7Cs of Creativity for humans and robots
+## "The 7Cs of Creativity for humans and robots"

 Creativity from a psychological perspective refers to the ability to generate new, original ideas that have meaning and value in their context.
 Research